Australia national badminton team

-The Australia national badminton team represents Australia in international badminton team competitions.
-The national team is controlled by Badminton Australia, the top governing body for badminton in the country.
+The Australia national badminton team, also known as The Falcons, represents Australia in international badminton team competitions.
+The team is controlled by Badminton Australia, the leading authority for badminton in the country.
+The team's history dates back to 1900, with the establishment of Badminton Australia in 1932 leading to the formation of the national team.
+The Falcons made their international debut in the 1955 Thomas Cup.

-They have yet to reach any semifinal at the team events in the international stage, that includes the Thomas Cup, Uber Cup and the Sudirman Cup.
+The team has had some success in regional competitions, particularly the Oceania Mixed Team Championships, where they have been crowned champions multiple times.
+Despite their regional success, the team has yet to reach the semi-finals in global competitions such as the Thomas Cup, Uber Cup, and the Sudirman Cup.
+The team's highest global ranking to date is 16th, achieved on 5 October 2017.
+As of 2 January 2024, the team is ranked 18th in the world.

 History

 Australia's badminton history first began in 1900, when the sport was played and was considered a popular pastime for church groups which played the game in church halls.
 In 1932, Badminton Australia was established which led to the formation of the national team.
 Nicknamed the Falcons, the Australian team made their international team debut when the men's team competed in the 1955 Thomas Cup.

 Men's team

 Australia qualified for their first Thomas Cup in 1955 after defeating New Zealand 7–2 in the Australasian zone qualifiers.
-The team then lost 0–9 to Denmark in the inter-zone playoffs.
+The team then lost 9–0 to Denmark in the inter-zone playoffs.
 In the 1961 Thomas Cup, the Australian team failed to advance further after losing the first round to Thailand.

 After 49 years, Australia qualified for the Thomas Cup once again in 2010 after being crowned champions at the 2010 Oceania Men's Team Championships.
 The team were eliminated in the group stages after losing to Indonesia and India in Group D. The team failed to qualify for the next two editions of the championships but returned to the 2018 Thomas Cup.
 The team lost all their matches in Group A against China, France and India.

 In 2020, the team qualified for the 2020 Thomas Cup but withdrew from the competition due to travel costs and quarantine restrictions in the country.
 The team were then replaced by Tahiti.